The Small Back Room

-The Small Back Room, released in the United States as Hour of Glory, is a 1949 film by the British producer-writer-director team of Michael Powell and Emeric Pressburger starring David Farrar and Kathleen Byron and featuring Jack Hawkins and Cyril Cusack.
+The Small Back Room (U.S. title: Hour of Glory) is a 1949 film by the British producer-writer-director team of Michael Powell and Emeric Pressburger starring David Farrar and Kathleen Byron and featuring Jack Hawkins and Cyril Cusack.
 It was based on the 1943 novel of the same name by Nigel Balchin.

-The theme is the unsung heroes of the last war, the 'backroom boys', gradually coming into their own.
+The theme is the unsung heroes of the Second World War, the "back room boys", gradually coming into their own.

 Plot

-Sammy Rice (David Farrar) is a British scientist working with a specialist "back room" team in London as a bomb disposal expert during the Second World War.
-Rice is embittered because he feels military scientific research is being incompetently managed.
-He is also enduring unremitting pain from his artificial foot.
-The painkillers he has been prescribed are ineffective, and his use of alcohol as an analgesic has led to his alcoholism.
-His girlfriend Susan (Kathleen Byron) puts up with his self-pitying, self-destructive behaviour as long as she can, but finally breaks up with him, telling him that he lacks the ambition to better himself.